stempler/bnd-platform/README.md

 ### Automatic package import versioning (experimental)

 You can enable auto-determining versions for package imports by enabling the `determineImportVersions` plugin setting.
-For each bundle to be created from a JAR retrieved via Maven/Ivy, their dependencies are analysed in turn and package imports are determined by the packages present there and the version of the dependency modules.
+For each bundle to be created from a JAR retrieved via Maven/Ivy, their direct dependencies are analysed in turn and package imports are determined by the packages present there and the version of the dependency modules.
 This works for most cases, but is not as good as if the information would be determined based on the packages exported by the dependencies.
+What comes as a bonus is that for packages that are not found in the direct dependencies the imports are made optional automatically.

-A default strategy defines how the versions are represented for the **Import-Package** instructions.
+A default strategy defines how the versions are represented for the **Import-Package** instructions, i.e. what lower and upper bounds are allowed for an imported package.
 Pre-defined strategies that can be used are:
 * **MINIMUM** - the module version is the minimum version for the package import, there is no upper boundary
 * **MAJOR** - like MINIMUM, but with the next major version (excluded) as upper boundary  (default)
 * **MINOR** - like MINIMUM, but with the next minor version (excluded) as upper boundary